PHILADELPHIA REFLECTIONS

 Chinese wall

-During the Civil War, a number of people made fortunes that socially upscale people over in the Rittenhouse Square area considered disreputable, so a movement of elaborate but ostracized mansions marched North on Broad Street, where they can still be observed as stranded whales in the slums.
+During the Civil War, a number of people made fortunes that socially upscale people over in the Rittenhouse Square area considered disreputable, so elaborate but ostracized mansions marched due North up Broad Street, where they can still be observed as stranded whales in the slums, leaders without followers.
 The show houses of manufacturers of shoddy war goods soon gave the meaning of parvenu to the term North of Market.

 And then, the Pennsylvania Railroad ran an elevated brick structure from 30th Street to City Hall Plaza, the so-called Chinese Wall.
-For nearly a century this ugly looming structure on Pennsylvania Boulevard, now John Kennedy Boulevard, with its smoky engines above and dark dripping tunnels at street level sliced the town in half and made it very unattractive to build or to live, North of Market.
-The Spring Garden area had some pretty large and expensive houses, but it was cut off by the railroad trestle, and has only recently started to revive.
-It helped a lot to tear down the Chinese Wall, but that was fifty years ago, and the area took a long time to recover from the earlier diversion of social flow to the South of it.
-And, psychologically, North of Market will take even longer to recover from the implication of industrial slum.
+For nearly a century this ugly looming structure on Pennsylvania Boulevard, now John Kennedy Boulevard, with its smoky engines above, and dark dripping tunnels at street level, sliced the town in half and made it very unattractive to build or to live, North of Market.
+The Spring Garden area had some pretty large and expensive houses, but it was cut off by the railroad trestle and has only recently started to revive.
+It helped a lot to tear down the Chinese Wall, but that was fifty years ago, and the area has taken a long time to recover from the earlier diversion of social flow to the South of it.
+And, psychologically, North of Market will take even longer to recover from the implication of -- industrial slum.

 {center}